-Africa Co-Guarantee Platform Partners Reaffirm Commitment to Catalyzing Trade and Investment
+Africa Co-Guarantee Platform partners reaffirm commitment to catalyzing trade and investment

 The partners pledged to extend direct transaction support for specific projects, including infrastructure development and optimizing balance sheets by sharing risk.
 They will develop new and hybrid products to address issues such as intra-regional trade, the current food and fertilizer crises, and enhanced coverage for infrastructure investments, public-private partnerships, and fragile/transition states and situations.
 The CGP will also work with stakeholders to build capacity in the use of risk mitigation instruments that strengthen project preparation and bankability.

-The partners are the African Development Bank (https://bit.ly/3LV8XYa), African Trade Insurance Agency (ATI) (www.ATI-aca.org), African Union Development Agency (AUDA-NEPAD) (www.NEPAD.org), GuarantCo (www.GuarantCo.com) (part of PIDG, the Private Infrastructure Development Group), the Islamic Corporation for the Insurance of Investment and Export Credit Insurance (ICIEC) (https://ICIEC.IsDB.org) , and Afreximbank (www.Afreximbank.com), which hosted the steering committee meeting.
+The partners are the African Development Bank (https://bit.ly/3UOoxc0), African Trade Insurance Agency (ATI) (www.ATI-aca.org), African Union Development Agency (AUDA-NEPAD) (www.NEPAD.org), GuarantCo (part of PIDG, the Private Infrastructure Development Group) (www.GuarantCo.com/), the Islamic Corporation for the Insurance of Investment and Export Credit Insurance (ICIEC) (https://ICIEC.isdb.org), and Afreximbank (www.Afreximbank.com), which hosted the steering committee meeting.

 In his opening remarks, Afreximbank’s Director of Guarantees and Specialized Finance Kofi Asumadu-Addo, said: “This is a critical moment and the CGP is needed more than ever.
 The COVID-19 pandemic, the Ukraine crises and the consequent macroeconomic challenges facing the continent, require urgent action on our part as risk mitigation providers.
 Collectively, we have the capacity among the Platform partners to respond adequately and appropriately to help de-risk and attract investments into and across Africa.
 We need to bring this to bear in order to reduce the trade and investment financing gap.
 Afreximbank supports the CGP – but we want to see more concrete results.”